AgileVentures/AgileVentures/PREMIUM_F2F_OFFER.md

 We have several existing charity projects, but are also open to suggestions for new charity projects and tech stacks/frameworks.
 We currently have charity projects--using Rails, Elixir/Phoenix, React, and Node--ready to work on, but are also excited to try new things :-)

 Remote pairing can be at any level from novice programmer to expert.
 Our mentor will adjust the complexity of the programming task to suit your level.
-See example session below:
+Click on the image below to view an example session:

 [![Pairing Session on Rails](https://img.youtube.com/vi/5gqxw-s0hfw/0.jpg)](https://www.youtube.com/watch?v=5gqxw-s0hfw)